 I like to relax by playing very loud rock music – I watch my favourite TV channel Kerrang almost every day while cooking (which I’m rubbish at) and love discovering new bands.

-I now live in London, but will be moving to the country in the not too distant future.
-I have a hankering to grow things (even though I definitely don’t have green fingers – quite the opposite!) and my dogs want a garden where they can go mad whenever they feel like it.
+I divide my time between London and Herefordshire (where I’m indulging my latest obsession of wanting to grow things, even though I definitely don’t have green fingers – quite the opposite!).
+I get the best of both worlds, the busy city life when I feel like it and the peace and quiet of the countryside when I need that.
+Perfect!
 Check out my blog from time to time for news of talks, book signings and other events I’m attending, and I’ll keep you posted.
 In the meantime, I hope you enjoy this site!